Municipality Tax Rates 2026

 How SKAT Assigns Your Rate — and What Happens When You Move

-When you move between municipalities mid-year, the transition is not immediate.
+When you move between municipalities mid-year, the transition isn’t immediate.
 You continue to pay the rate of your old municipality for the remainder of that calendar year, then switch to the new rate from 1 January.
-This is handled automatically through your tax card — but it’s worth confirming your new address is registered with the CPR office promptly.
+This is handled automatically through your tax card, but it’s worth confirming your new address is registered with the CPR office promptly.

-Municipality: Does it show the correct municipality for your current residence?
+Municipality: Does it show the correct municipality for your current address?
 If you’ve moved recently, verify this.

 Church membership: Is your membership status accurately reflected?
 If you’re not a member, there should be no church tax line.